 Machine learning technologies often work with voice-recognition software.
 This helps users to navigate through telephone systems used within utility companies, banks, and government departments.
 Computational linguists enable these computer systems to learn how to understand the language spoken by human beings.
 These professionals are responsible for continually improve existing systems.

 In addition to this, computational linguists are also responsible for assisting computers to learn various speech patterns.
 They help systems to be able to translate into other spoken languages.
 Most of the time, the goal is to enable the machines to comprehend natural languages.
-Computational linguists should understand the ways in which human beings use language for reproducing these capabilities in machines.
+Computational linguists should understand how human beings use language for reproducing these capabilities in machines.

-In businesses, the demand for forecasting is becoming essential but also challenging with such large amounts of data, which often leads to erroneous results.
+In businesses, the forecasting demand is becoming essential, but also challenging with such large amounts of data, which often leads to erroneous results.

 At the same time, the trends in the demand data fluctuate frequently, and the inherent causes of those fluctuations are complex.
 It is not easy to understand demand variability for most business leaders and managers.
 In addition to these, manual factors intensify human bias in the activities related to demand planning.

 For such businesses, machine learning is a widely-used forecasting tool.
 But it’s not just analyzing sales data – machine learning is finding a place in almost every area of daily life.
 With this increase in applications comes a rising number of job opportunities, and they tend to pay very well.